rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

    });
    ```

 1. With our tests written for the feature's UI component, let's implement our code to pass the tests.
-Explore the `src/components/TodoItem.vue`.
+Open `src/components/TodoItem.vue`.
 Each vue file is broken down into 3 sections

    - The `<template></template>` contains the HTML of our component.
 This could include references to other Components also
    - The `<script></script>` contains the JavaScript of our component and is essentially the logic for our component.
 It defines things like `properties`, `methods` and other `components`
    - The `<style></style>` contains the encapsulated CSS of our component

 1. Underneath the `</md-list-item>` tag, let's add a new md-button.
-Add an `.important-flag` class on the `md-button` and put the svg of the flag provided inside it.
+Add the `.important-flag` class on the `md-button` and put the provided svg of the flag inside it.

    <kbd>📝 todolist/src/components/TodoItem.vue</kbd>